← Back to BlogParenting by Age

 • Weekends: Can be slightly more flexible

-"Recreational" doesn't include homework or educational use.
+"Recreational" does not include homework or educational use.
 But be careful — "educational" is often a loophole.
+A child watching YouTube "for a school project" can easily spend two hours on unrelated videos.

 At this age, reasonable defaults:

-• Allowed: Educational apps, messaging with family, age-appropriate games with limits
+• Allowed: Educational apps (Khan Academy, BYJU'S, Vedantu, Google Classroom), messaging with family, age-appropriate games with limits

-• Blocked: Social media, private messaging with strangers, dating apps, browsers without filtering
+• Blocked: Social media (Instagram Reels, Snapchat), private messaging with strangers, dating apps, browsers without filtering

 • Monitored: YouTube (with restricted mode), gaming apps, entertainment